-Although more surveys are being conducted via the Web, internet surveys have generally not replaced other modes for surveys of the general population.
-Instead, they are often employed in combination with another mode to accurately represent the public.
+Although more surveys are being conducted via the Web, internet surveys are not without their drawbacks.
 Surveys of the general population that rely only on the internet can be subject to significant biases resulting from undercoverage and nonresponse.
 Not everyone in the U.S. has access to the internet and there are significant demographic differences between those who do have access and those who do not.
-People with lower incomes, less education, living in rural areas or age 65 and older are underrepresented among those who use the internet and those with high-speed internet access (see the Pew Research Center’s Internet and American Life Project for the latest trends).
-People also vary a great deal in the skills necessary to complete a Web survey.
+People with lower incomes, less education, living in rural areas or age 65 and older are underrepresented among internet users and those with high-speed internet access (see the Pew Research Center’s Internet and American Life Project for the latest trends).

 There also is no systematic way to collect a traditional probability sample of the general population using the internet.
-Internet surveys of the general public must first contact people by another method, such as through the mail or by phone, and ask them to complete the survey online.
 There is no national list of email addresses from which people could be sampled, and there is no standard convention for email addresses, as there is for phone numbers, that would allow random sampling.
+Internet surveys of the general public must thus first contact people by another method, such as through the mail or by phone, and ask them to complete the survey online.

-Another strategy relies on convenience samples of internet users.
-Researchers use one-time surveys that invite participation from whoever sees the survey invitation or rely on panels of respondents who opt-in or volunteer to participate in the panel.
-These surveys are subject to the same limitations facing other surveys using nonprobability-based samples: the relationship between the sample and the population is unknown so there is no theoretical basis for computing or reporting a margin of sampling error and thus for knowing how representative the sample is of the population as a whole. (also see the American Association for Public Opinion Research’s (AAPOR) Non-Probability Sampling Task Force Report and the AAPOR report on Opt-In Surveys and Margin of Error).
+Another internet survey strategy relies on convenience samples of internet users.
+Researchers use one-time surveys that invite participation from whoever sees the survey invitation online, or rely on panels of respondents who opt-in or volunteer to participate in the panel.
+These surveys are subject to the same limitations facing other surveys using nonprobability-based samples: the relationship between the sample and the population is unknown so there is no theoretical basis for computing or reporting a margin of sampling error and thus for estimating how representative the sample is of the population as a whole. (also see the American Association for Public Opinion Research’s (AAPOR) Non-Probability Sampling Task Force Report and the AAPOR report on Opt-In Surveys and Margin of Error).
 Many organizations are now experimenting with non-probability sampling in hopes of overcoming some of the traditional limitations these methods have faced.
 One example of this is sample matching, where a non-probability sample is drawn with similar characteristics to a target probability-based sample and the former uses the selection probabilities of the latter to weight the final data.
 Another example is sample blending whereby probability-based samples are combined with non-probability samples using specialized weighting techniques to blend the two.
 Here at the Pew Research Center we are closely following experiments with these methodologies, and conducting some of our own, to better understand the strengths and weaknesses of varying approaches.

 - U.S. Seen as Less Important, China as More Powerful December 3, 2009